Batavian Republic: Grand Pensionary and end of the Republic

 Schimmelpenninck saw himself in the same light.
 He had long had a woolly vision of a "national conciliation" in the Netherlands, that made him amenable to a rapprochement with conservative and Orangist circles.
 These were to become his power base.
 Though Schimmelpenninck was a convinced federalist, he was a pliable character also.
-When Napoleon indicated that he preferred a centralized organization of the Dutch state (as the re-federalized model of the Staatsbewind had clearly not worked out), he did not hesitate to implement this in his project of a new constitution, that he constructed in the Summer of 1804 in consultation with the Staatsbewind.
-As a matter of fact, a delegation of the Staatsbewind, consisting of Schimmelpenninck, and members of the Regency Van der Goes (the former agent) and Van Haersolte (a former director), presented the case for this draft to Napoleon in November 1804.
+When Napoleon indicated that he preferred a centralised organisation of the Dutch state (as the re-federalised model of the Staatsbewind had clearly not worked out), he did not hesitate to implement this in his project of a new constitution, that he constructed in the Summer of 1804 in consultation with the Staatsbewind.
+As a matter of fact, a delegation of the Staatsbewind, consisting of Schimmelpenninck, and members of the Regency van der Goes (the former agent) and Van Haersolte (a former director), presented the case for this draft to Napoleon in November 1804.
 When the clash about the French customs men therefore took place later in the month, Napoleon came to a speedy decision and soon thereafter the Batavian Republic had a new constitution and government.

 On 10 May 1805, Schimmelpenninck was therefore inaugurated as Raadpensionaris (Grand Pensionary) of the Batavian Republic.
 This venerable title (clearly chosen for sentimental reasons) had little connection with the former office of the States of Holland; as a matter of fact, the new office more resembled that of Stadtholder, though even William V, after 1787, had not possessed the powers Schimmelpenninck was to wield.
 His was a one-man Executive that would in no way be encumbered by the 19 man Legislative Corps, that had no powers apart from the Pensionary.
 The Pensionary conducted his business assisted by a Staatsraad, that resembled the French Conseil d'État more than the old Raad van State, and by Secretaries of State, who resembled the Agenten of the Uitvoerend Bewind.
 Of course, such an important change in the constitution had to receive the imprimatur of the popular will.
-A plebiscite was duly organized which elicited 14,903 Yes-votes (against 136 Noes) from an electorate of 353,322.
+A plebiscite was duly organised which elicited 14,903 Yes-votes (against 136 Noes) from an electorate of 353,322.
 The abstentions were counted as "tacit affirmatives" in the now well-established tradition.
 (Note: There was one recorded no-vote in Groningen.)